ansible/galaxy_ng/docs/dev/setup.md

         git clone https://github.com/ansible/ansible-hub-ui
         git clone https://github.com/ansible/galaxy_importer

-2.  **Checkout to desired branches.** `pulp_ansible` master is compatible with a specific range of `pulpcore` versions.
-So the recommended is to checkout to specific branch or tag following the contraints defined on pulp\_ansible/requirements.txt or leave it checked out to master if you know it is compatible with the pulp\_ansible branch you have.
+2.  **Checkout to desired branches.** `pulp_ansible` main is compatible with a specific range of `pulpcore` versions.
+So it is recommended to checkout to a specific branch or tag following the constraints defined on pulp\_ansible/requirements.txt or leave it checked out to main if you know it is compatible with the pulp\_ansible branch you have.
 Example:

         cd ~/projects/pulpcore